Image

 We are in the midst of what many have called an “Artificial Intelligence (AI) Revolution.”
 This revolution is comparable in scope and impact to other major transformations in human history, such as the industrial revolution.
 The purpose of this course is to help students understand how and why recent developments in AI have begun to challenge traditional ways of thinking, while presenting novel and pressing ethical, social, interpretive, conceptual, technological, and existential questions.
 3 undergraduate hours.
 4 graduate hours.
 Prerequisite: At least one philosophy course.

-PHIL 460 - Philosophy of Statistics
+PHIL 477 - Philosophy of Psychology

 PHIL 492 - Thesis